gage-lab/rnaseq/README.md

 ## Current features

-1. Downloading reference genome, STAR index, and GENCODE annotation
+1. Downloading reference genome, gene annotation, and TE annotation
+2. Generating STAR index
-2. Read alignment with STAR, flexible to single-end or paired-end reads
+3. Read alignment with STAR, flexible to single-end or paired-end reads
+4. Quantification of gene and TE subfamily transcript abundance with TEtranscripts

 ## Coming soon